ankitaduttagupta/Haptik-chatbot-analysis-part-2/README.md

 # Haptik-chatbot-analysis-part-2
-Classification of Haptik user queries into right Business Verticals using NLP and ML techniques.
-Based on the Haptik user’s chat conversation, classify it into the right business vertical and assist the user with the requested services.

 **Description:**
 Users often visit the chatbot system with a desire that the system will take action to help themselves on a certain request.
 To provide accurate support, the chatbot needs to determine the intent of the user.
 User intent detection will determine how the conversation between the user and the chatbot will take place.
 Therefore, if the user intent is misinterpreted, chatbot will give incorrect responses.
 At that time, the user may feel disgusted and have no intention of using the system again.
 The problem of detecting user intent is therefore very important in the chatbot system.